| |

 First Look in The Meadow

-The bride and groom dreamed of having a first look in the meadow, with stunning mountain views all around them.
-As with most first look meetings, I recommended a good location and helped coordinate the timing.
-In this case, I drove the bride to this spot and the groom met us there.
+The couple had envisioned a first look in the meadow, surrounded by mountain views.
+As with most first looks, I helped recommend a location and coordinate the timing so it felt unhurried and natural.
+I drove the bride out to the spot, and the groom met us there shortly after.

 A bride and groom's first look in Olympic Valley.